mfaani/code-challenges/Tips/Cracking/readme.md

  -  Often times I have ideas and I should show how it works instead of just talking about
  -  I didn't have the courage to create engineering tickets and bring them into our sprint.
 I was always held back by product oriented tickets.
  -  I always jumped at scope-changes.
 This effected the delivery of the tickets.
 I should have communicated it better.
+ -  Not every manager/lead is the same.
+Some leads will come and check on you and help you out upon a tiny show of weakness, for others you need to be very articulate with their time.
+You just have to adapt on day one.
+Possibly even asking these questions from your manager/lead would save you a lot of headache.

 Questions to ask from interviewer:
 - How many devs/testers